hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modules.md

     public var accountLoading: Factory<AccountLoading?> { promised() }
 }
 ```
-When run in debug mode and an attempt to resolve an unregsitered accountLoader is made, `promised` will trigger a fatalError, informing you of your mistake.
-In a release application, however, promised simply returns nil and your application can continue on.
+When run in debug mode and the application attempts to resolve an unregistered accountLoader, `promised()` will trigger a fatalError to inform you of the mistake.
+But in a released application, `promised()` simply returns nil and your application can continue on.

-That feature still won't work, of course.
-But at least your application didn't blow up and crash, perhaps even taking some of your user's data with it.
+The feature still won't work of course, but at least the application won't blow up and crash, possibly taking some of your user's data with it.

-Promised also cleans up the Factory registration, a nice win that eliminates the rather odd looking `self { nil }` requirement.
+Promised also cleans up Factory registrations, a nice win that eliminates the rather odd looking `self { nil }` requirement.

 ## Separating Dependencies